mattyoung101/omicron/omicam/README.md

 # Omicam

-This is the custom vision system for Team Omicron, to be deployed in the 2020 Internationals.
-The production setup uses a NVIDIA Jetson Nano with a Pi Camera v2.
+Omicam Team Omicron's custom, high-performance, all-in-one vision and localisation application that runs on a single board computer.

-For the full technical writeup on our custom vision pipeline, please see docs/DESCRIPTION.md or our website.
+For the full technical writeup on our vision pipeline, please see docs/DESCRIPTION.md or our website.

 **Credits:**
 - Matt Young: main C/C++ programmer, Markdown docs
 - Ethan Lo: field file generator, localisation research

-- Lachlan Ellis: localisation geometry maths
+**Special thanks:**
-- Tom Fraser: assistance with OpenCV CUDA performance
+- Tom Fraser: assistance with OpenCV CUDA performance debugging (when it was still being used)

 ## Features list
 - Efficient camera decoding using V4L2 via gstreamer